WWLL Scheduling Requirements

 Here are the results for WWLL D2 team placements.

-In addition the provisional membership category was reinstated so that Claremont, Nevada, Reno; Moorpark College and SBCC could receive support making headway toward full membership in the WWLL.
+In addition the provisional membership category was reinstated so that Claremont, Nevada, Reno; Moorpark College, SBCC and St. Mary's could receive support making headway toward full membership in the WWLL.

 Wichita, Kansas — Through the years, the UCLA Bruins have been one of the most consistently successful teams in the WCLA’s Division One ranks.
 The Bruins have won multiple league championships, had a plethora of players recognized as All-Americans, and qualified for the national tournament 15 times, ranking among the most appearances of any school.